Flixborough

-Flixborough is in the Burton upon Stather and Winterton ward of North Lincolnshire Council, and its civil parish boundary covers the southern part of Normanby Park.
-Its Grade II listed Anglican church, part of the Burton upon Stather Group of churches, is dedicated to All Saints.
+Flixborough is in the Burton upon Stather and Winterton ward of North Lincolnshire Council, and its boundary covers the southern part of Normanby Park.
+Its Grade II listed Anglican church is dedicated to All Saints.
 The village public house is The Flixborough Inn on High Street.

 History

-Flixborough has had many different spellings through the centuries, from "Flichesburg" in the Domesday Book to Flikesburg, Flyxburgh and Flixburrow.
+Flixborough has had many different spellings through the centuries, from "Flichesburg" in the Domesday Book of 1086 to Flikesburg, Flyxburgh and Flixburrow.
 Eminson suggests that the first part of the name is an early form of the word cliff, and as the original settlement stood on a sloping cliff overlooking the River Trent, the village's name can be translated as "fortified dwelling on the cliff slope".

 The remains of an Anglo-Saxon settlement in the parish of Flixborough were excavated by Humberside Archaeology Unit between 1989 and 1991.
 The settlement was located 5 mi to the south of the Humber Estuary, overlooking the floodplain of the Trent.
 During the two-year programme, an unprecedented Middle to Late Saxon rural settlement sequence was uncovered, dating between the early 7th and early 11th centuries AD.
 It is particularly exceptional because of the association of 40 buildings, floor surfaces and massive refuse dumps.

 A notable son of Flixborough is Sir Edmund Anderson, who was Chief Justice of the Common Pleas during the reign of Queen Elizabeth I and tried Mary, Queen of Scots.

 Flixborough is one of the Thankful Villages that suffered no fatalities during the First World War.